Psychology - PSYCH 209

 - Explain the influences of cognitive factors on development from birth through adolescence.

-- Compare and contrast the psychosocial, biological, and cognitive perspectives of child development.
+- Compare the emotional, social, biological and cognitive perspectives of child and adolescent development.